Sav Rocca: Collingwood

 His form however slipped, kicking only 60 goals in the next two seasons.
 Despite winning his 7th consecutive leading goalkicker award in 1999 with only 33 goals, he was delisted after more than 150 games and over 500 goals for the club.

-North Melbourne
+Kangaroos

-After being delisted by Collingwood, Rocca was drafted to the North Melbourne Football Club, then known as the Kangaroos, with the 30th selection in the 2000 AFL Draft.
-He kicked 98 goals in his first two seasons, enough to be the Kangaroos' leading goalkicker in each year.
-His form once again slipped over the years but he was still a key member when needed, kicking his 700th goal in 2005 and set to play his 250th game.
+After being delisted by Collingwood, Rocca was drafted to the North Melbourne Football Club (known at the time as simply the Kangaroos) with the 30th selection in the 2000 AFL draft.
+He kicked 98 goals in his first two seasons, enough to be the Roos' leading goalkicker in each year.
+His form once again slipped over the years but he was still a key member when needed, kicking his 700th goal in 2005 and playing his 250th game in early 2006.